Covid-19 Restrictions to SCONUL Access & Visitor access at the University of Bristol Library

 - For 2019 restriction periods, please check this page nearer the time

 You must be aged 16 or over to use the visitor scheme.
 Visitors may not bring children to the libraries.

 How to register for a day pass

 You must register for a day pass when you visit.
-Passes are then valid for that day for the opening hours of the library you wish to use.
+Passes are then valid for that day for the opening hours of the library.

 |Library||Access||Number of places||When to register|